-Outpatient hospital services\

-We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.

-Covered services include, but are not limited to:

-- Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery - Laboratory and diagnostic tests billed by the hospital - Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it - X-rays and other radiology services billed by the hospital - Medical supplies such as splints and casts - Certain drugs and biologicals that you can't give yourself

-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an outpatient.
+Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital services.
+Even if you are not sure if you are an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Medicare Hospital Benefits.
-This fact sheet is available on the Web at https://es.medicare.gov/publications/1143 5-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare.gov/publications/1143 S-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.

-\$325 copay per visit for surgery performed in an ambulatory surgical center (ASC) or in an outpatient hospital facility.

-\$10 copay for lab tests.

-\$50 copay for X-ray services.

-\$225 copay for diagnostic radiological PET scan services.

-\$225 copay for all other diagnostic radiological services other than PET scans services.
+You can call these numbers for free, 24 hours a day, 7 days a week. \$275 copay per visit for surgery performed in an ambulatory surgical center (ASC) or in an outpatient hospital facility. \$5 copay for lab tests. \$20 copay for X-ray services. \$150 copay for diagnostic radiological PET scan services. \$150 copay for all other diagnostic radiological services other than PET scans services.
 20% of the total cost of the total cost for therapeutic radiological services.

-0% to 20% of the total cost of the total cost for Part B drugs and biologicals when provided during an outpatient hospital service.

-\$10 copay per visit to a Coumadin clinic.

-\$40 copay per visit to a respiratory therapy department.

-40% of the total cost of the total cost per visit for surgery performed in an ambulatory surgical center (ASC) or in an outpatient hospital facility.

-\$20 copay for lab tests.
-40% of the total cost of the total cost for X-ray services.

-40% of the total cost for diagnostic radiological service (advanced imaging examples include but are not limited to MRI, CT scan, and PET scan).

-40% of the total cost of the total cost for therapeutic radiological services.

-0% to 30% of the total cost of the total cost for Part B drugs and biologicals when provided during an outpatient hospital service.

-40% of the total cost of the total cost per visit to a Coumadin clinic.

-40% of the total cost per visit to a respiratory therapy department.
+0% to 20% of the total cost for Part B drugs and biologicals when provided during an outpatient hospital service. \$5 copay per visit to a Coumadin clinic. \$35 copay per visit to a respiratory therapy department.
+30% of the total cost of the total cost per visit for surgery performed in an ambulatory surgical center (ASC) or in an outpatient hospital facility. \$15 copay for lab tests.
+30% of the total cost of the total cost for X-ray services.
+30% of the total cost for diagnostic radiological service (advanced imaging examples include but are not limited to MRI, CT scan, and PET scan).
+30% of the total cost of the total cost for therapeutic radiological services.
+0% to 30% of the total cost for Part B drugs and biologicals when provided during an outpatient hospital service.
+30% of the total cost of the total cost per visit to a respiratory therapy department.